jayschwa/Quake2.jl/README.md

 ![Bump and parallax](pics/bump_parallax.jpg)

-The bump and parallax effects breathe new life into the original, low resolution Quake 2 textures.
+The bump and parallax effects breathe new life into the original, low resolution, Quake 2 textures.

 ![Diffuse](pics/diffuse.jpg)